jordwest/prism/docs/JOURNAL.md

 Yep replays are working quite consistently now which is nice!
 Time for more content *rubs hands*

 Added some little grass sprites.
 I'm thinking I'll use the same frame things for animation for sprite variations for now.

+Ok what's next..
+I think maybe some more content.
+Would be good to start adding items, maybe a potion of healing to make the level last longer.
+Also want to then play with that and experiment ways to heal that don't involve sitting and resting, which wouldn't play well with multiplayer.
+Unless, I do some kind of campfire thing where you only get a limited number, and everyone in a vicinity can heal by it.
+Or just skip that entirely and have some kind of well of life, where everybody can take a shot from it.

+Also would be cool to add some buttons where all players have to stand on them to unlock a door together.
+Or there are mechanisms with two buttons for three players, and one button for two players.
+Only one player can go through the door (and there may be enemies!).
+Maybe other doors close down at the same time.